Skip to main content ↓

 Key Takeaways

-• AI citation bait is outdated & risky: Strategies that once “tricked” AI into citing shallow, stat-stuffed content don’t work in the age of agentic search.
+• AI citation bait is outdated and risky: Strategies that once “tricked” AI into citing shallow, stat-stuffed content don’t work in the age of agentic search.

 • Getting cited isn’t enough: Modern AI agents evaluate content in real time, deciding what to trust, summarize, and feature.
 But mentions alone won’t drive traffic.
 If your content doesn’t give users a reason to click further, you’ve been cited without impact.